Quenching factor measurement for NaI(Tl) scintillation crystal: Results and Conclusion

+where $q_c$ and $q_t$ are the fitting parameters given in Eqs. \ref{eq8} and \ref{eq9}, respectively, while $dq_c$ and $dq_t$ are the uncertainties of the fitting parameters, respectively.
+Each spectrum in Figure \ref{depE_fig} was fitted with a chi-square fit with a Poisson distribution.
+The fitting range was limited to the energy region above 0.5 keV.

-The quenching factors for Na and I were evaluated for 13 points (9 for Na and 4 for I).
-Three points (1 for Na and 2 for I) were not evaluated because the mean of electron equivalent energy was below 0.5 keV.
-The QFs for Na are from 10 \% to 23 \% for 9 - 150 keV recoil energies.
-The 9 keV recoil energy corresponds to an electron equivalent energy of about 1 keV, which is the expected threshold for the COSINE experiment.
-Those for I are from 4 \% to 6 \% for 19 - 75 keV recoil energies.
-The QFs for Na and I evaluated in this study are summarized in Table \ref{Quenching factor table}.
+The quenching factors for Na and I were analyzed for 13 points (9 points for Na and 4 for I).
+Three points (1 for Na and 2 for I) were not analyzed because the mean of the electron equivalent energy was below 0.5 keV.
+The QFs for Na are in the range of 10 - 23 \% for recoil energies in the range of 9 - 152 keV.
+The recoil energy of 9 keV corresponds to an electron equivalent energy of $\sim$ 1 keV, which is the expected threshold for the COSINE experiment.
+Those for I are in the range of 4 - 6 \% for recoil energies in the range of 19 - 75 keV.
+The QFs for Na and I analyzed in this study are summarized in Table \ref{Quenching_factor_table}.

-The present measurements were compared with the previous ones in Figure \ref{Quenching factor figure}.
-The filled circles (Na) and squares (I) correspond to the present measurements reported here.
-For the quenching factors for Na, the present measurements are consistent with the recent measurements by Collar(red triangles)\cite{ref18} and Xu {\it et. al.}(blue boxes)\cite{ref19}, but smaller than the others.
-For I, the newly measured values are consistent with Collar$'$s results, but much precise.
+In Figure \ref{Quenching_factor_fig}, the present measurements are compared with previous ones.
+The filled circles (Na) and squares (I) correspond to the measurements reported in this study.
+For the QFs for Na, the present measurements are consistent with the recent measurements by Collar(red triangles) \cite{ref18}, Xu {\it et. al.}(blue boxes) \cite{ref19}, and Stiegler {\it et. al.}(black triangles) \cite{newQF}, but the uncertainties in this study are smaller than those of the others.
+For I, the newly measured values are consistent with the results of Collar, but with higher accuracy.